SUSE-Enceladus/azure-img-utils/README.md

 ## blob command

+Group of commands for blob management.

 ### exists subcommand

 This subcommand allows the user to check if a blob exists in the storage container specified.
 The subcommand is *azure-img-utils blob exists*.

-The *required* parameters for the execution of the command:
+The *required* parameters for the execution of the command (other than authentication ones):
 - --storage-account
 - --blob-name
 - --container